yimyom/odroid-xu4-setup/README.md

 	```bash
 	glmark2
 	```
-	and this time you should see FPS around 300.
+	and this time you should see FPS around 300 to 600.
 	At this stage, your Odroid XU4 also have full OpenGL support.
 You can even use software like [Blender](https://www.blender.org/).

 19. For security reason, kodi and its associated programs will be run by a user with limited privileges, with no password and automatic login.
 We will call the user `kodi`: